jelaiw/blog/_posts/2024-05-09-kohnfelder-book-review.markdown

 ---
 [![designing secure software book cover]({{ site.baseurl }}/assets/Designing_Secure_Software_book_cover.png){: width="220"}][publisher-page]

-This is a book I can heartily recommend, especially to those who are new to application security and could benefit from a solid foundation from which to learn about secure coding.
+_This is a book I can heartily recommend_, especially to those who are new to application security and could benefit from a solid foundation from which to learn about secure coding.

 ## The Good
 Mr. Kohnfelder writes clearly and enjoyably about a very technical topic, not an easy feat.
-I appreciate how guidance on privacy concerns is woven throughout.
+I also appreciate how guidance on privacy concerns is woven throughout.

 The "Patterns" chapter and both chapters in "Part II: Designs" stand out for me.
 Also Appendix A, which has a sample design document we are invited to work through. _How often does an author figure out a way to give motivated readers an opportunity to practice fleshing out a design and then SDR it_?